aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 6 Create a Traffic Manager profile using the Azure portal.md

    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.
    <validation step="20dd3dc3-fd2c-4271-8cb3-6f7fb5223caf" />

-## Summary
+## Review

-In this hands-on lab, you have created web apps, set up a Traffic Manager profile, added Traffic Manager endpoints, and tested the Traffic Manager profile.
+In this lab, you have completed:
++ Create the web apps
++ Create a Traffic Manager profile
++ Add Traffic Manager endpoints
++ Test the Traffic Manager profile

 ## You have successfully completed the lab.